yacheckalin/picker-game/README.md

 The game is a simple Board Game based on js, html, css, react, parcel.

 The motivation was ot develop a board game with flexible extendability (adding new levels, adding new objects, adding new behavior).

+Initially a map is hidden, and you need to walk through and open it.

 #### Getting Started